microsoft/vcpkg-docs/vcpkg/consume/lock-package-versions.md

 ```

 It is likely, that when you run the program the versions of these libraries are different than the
 output above.
-In the next step, we show you how to pin the versions of these dependencies so that
+In the next step, we show you how to lock the versions of these dependencies so that
 they stay consistent each time you build the project.

 ## 2 - Add version constraints using a baseline